riichi/chombo.club/_posts/en/2023-10-06-hatsumi-taikai.markdown

   - Mateusz Maćkowski
   - TBD

-Scores will be tracked using the [Mahjong Tracker](https://mahjongtracker.com/) - players are advised to familiarize themselves with the app before the tournament.
+Scores will be tracked using [Mahjong Tracker](https://mahjongtracker.com/) - players are advised to familiarize themselves with the app before the tournament.

 ## Agenda